hyyh1314/BGShadowNet/README.md

 1. You can obtain RDD dataset from [here](https://github.com/hyyh1314/RDD)
 2. Modify the `config.yaml` to set your parameters
+3. You can configure and run utils/make_dataset.py to generate the csv file you need
-3. Use extractBackground.py to construct the ground-truth background
+4. Use extractBackground.py to construct the ground-truth background
-4. Training CBENet
+5. Training CBENet

 ```python Train_CBENet.py ./configs/model=CBENet/config.yaml```